KSM Tozammel Hossain

 Modeling Evolutionary Constraints in Proteins

 This project aims to model evolutionary constraints in proteins.
 Evolutionary constraints shape the sequences, structures, and functions of protein families.
-We are interested in a type of evolutionary constraint, residue coupling or correlated mutation, which is an important indicator for predicting protein structures and revealing functional insights into proteins.
-We are focusing on modeling rich set of residue couplings, both pairwise and higher-order, with an emphasis on providing a mechanistic explanation for couplings and decomposing couplings of various orders.
-We also investigate a method for mining frequent episodes, called coupled patterns, in an alignment produced by a classical algorithm for both proteins and RNAs, and for exploiting the coupled patterns for improving the alignment quality concerning exposition of couplings.
-NSF supports this project with a proposal—Integration, Prediction, and Generation of Mixed Mode Information.
+We are interested in a type of evolutionary constraint, residue coupling, or correlated mutation, an important indicator for predicting protein structures and revealing functional insights into proteins.
+We are focusing on modeling a rich set of pairwise and higher-order residue couplings, emphasizing providing a mechanistic explanation for couplings and decomposing couplings of various orders.
+We also investigate a method for mining frequent episodes, called coupled patterns, in an alignment produced by a classical algorithm for proteins and RNAs.
+We also exploit the coupled patterns to improve the alignment quality concerning the exposition of couplings.
+NSF supports this project with a proposal for integrating, predicting, and generating mixed-mode information.
 This proposal is a collaboration between Carnegie Mellon University, Dartmouth College, Purdue University, and PNNL.

 Modeling Ailment State of Users using Social Network Data

-Contagions arise in many situations—biological (like Flu), social (memes, hashtag propagating on twitter), etc. While epidemiological research has inspired researchers modeling social contagion, recent work has shown that there are key aspects along which social contagions differ from biological contagions.
-In this project, we reconcile the apparently contrasting behaviors with a finer-grained modeling of biological phases as inferred from tweets.
+Contagions arise in many situations, such as biological (like Flu), social (memes, hashtag propagating on Twitter), etc. While epidemiological research has inspired researchers modeling social contagion, recent work has shown that there are key aspects along which social contagions differ from biological contagions.
+In this project, we reconcile the apparently contrasting behaviors with finer-grained modeling of biological phases as inferred from tweets.
 We propose a temporal topic model for inferring hidden biological states for users.
-Our work can be seen as a stepping stone to a better understanding of contagions that occur in both biological and social spheres.
+Our work can be seen as a stepping stone to a better understanding of contagions in both biological and social spheres.

 Designing Social Network Sensors for Epidemics

 Early detection and modeling of a contagious epidemic can provide important guidance about quelling the contagion, controlling its spread, or the effective design of countermeasures.
-The goal of this project is to design social network sensors—a small set of people who can be monitored to provide insight into the emergence of an epidemic in a larger population.
-Using the graph theoretic notion of dominators we develop an efficient and effective heuristic for lead-time detection.
+This project aims to design social network sensors—a small set of people who can be monitored to provide insight into the emergence of an epidemic in a larger population.
+Using the graph-theoretic notion of dominators, we develop an efficient and effective heuristic for lead-time detection.
 Using city-scale datasets generated by extensive microscopic epidemiological simulations involving millions of individuals, we illustrate the practical applicability of our methods and show significant benefits (up to 22 days more lead time) compared to other competitors.

 Inferring Ideal Points for US Supreme Court Justices

-In Supreme Court parlance and the political science literature, an ideal point positions a justice in a continuous space and can be interpreted as a quantification of the justices policy preferences.
+In Supreme Court parlance and the political science literature, an ideal point positions a justice in a continuous space.
+It can be interpreted as a quantification of the justice policy preferences.
 We present an automated approach to infer such ideal points for justices of the US Supreme Court.
-This approach combines topic modeling over case opinions with the voting (and endorsing) behavior of justices.
+This approach combines topic modeling over case opinions with judges’ voting (and endorsing) behavior.
 Furthermore, given a topic of interest, say the Fourth Amendment, the topic model can be optionally seeded with supervised information to steer the inference of ideal points.
-Application of this methodology to five years of cases provides interesting perspectives into the leaning of justices on crucial issues, coalitions underlying specific topics, and the role of swing justices in deciding the outcomes of cases.
+Applying this methodology to five years of cases provides exciting perspectives into the leaning of justices on crucial issues, coalitions underlying specific topics, and the role of swing justices in deciding the outcomes of cases.

 Contact